maibrittbergh/statisticalmanual/statisticalintroduction.md

     ##  10%
     ## 73.2

-The Q90-threshold of the considered timeseries is 73.2
+The Q90-threshold of the considered time series is 73.2
 \[$\frac{m^3}{s}$\].
-This value characterizes low flow events.
-If the measured discharge value is below the Q90-Threshold for several consecutive days, this is defined as a low flow period.
+This value characterizes low-flow events.
+If the measured discharge value is below the Q90 threshold for several consecutive days, this is defined as a low flow period.
 This period can be described with 3 variables \[Oestermann und Mudersbach, 2021\]:

 - Length: Number of days on which the threshold value is not exceeded in succession.
-- Deficit: Volume in m³ between threshold and the hydrograph.
+- Deficit: Volume in m³ between the threshold and the hydrograph.
 - Q90-threshold

-If we look at a certain timespan we can characterize tmax and Vmax, the maximum length of a low flow period and the maximum deficit\[$\frac{m^3}{s}$\] in the timespan.
+If we look at a certain timespan we can characterize tmax and Vmax, the maximum length of a low flow period, and the maximum deficit\[$\frac{m^3}{s}$\] in the timespan.

 ``` r